Highlights from the Ratings and Financial Report for Netflix Inc. (NFLX)

 The Benchmark Company gave a rating of “Sell” to NFLX, setting the target price at $380 in the report published on October 21st of the current year.

-Volatility was left at 3.34%, however, over the last 30 days, the volatility rate increased by 2.74%, as shares surge +1.12% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.44% upper at present.
+Volatility was left at 3.29%, however, over the last 30 days, the volatility rate increased by 2.41%, as shares sank -2.76% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.14% lower at present.

 Insider Trading